Question: How do you know you're getting a little stale in the creativity department?

 SS is the tale of two friends who made some bad choices in college (and I'm not talking about perms or one-night stands with boys named Chad or Thad or Brad, although those might be sprinkled in, too).
 No, we're talking about two likeable, good people who did some unthinkable things because that's what happens sometimes.
 Now, twelve years later, when they're married and on the cusp of being mothers and successful career women, an anonymous tormentor threatens to reveal all.
 Of course, there's way more to the story than that, but that's all I can reveal for now!

 The story deals with the complexities of friendship and sisterhood, marriage, trust, and regret.
 And of, course, the ending is satisfying, but in a dark and untidy way.

-And - exciting news! - I got a request for a full manuscript from an agent who represents one of the biggest names in thrillers.
-She ultimately declined (wah-wuh) but her interest is a big boon - and she gave me some fantastic feedback that took the thirteenth revision to the next level.
+And--exciting news!--I got a request for a full manuscript from an agent who represents one of the biggest names in thrillers.
+She ultimately declined (wah-wuh) but her interest is a big boon--and she gave me some fantastic feedback that took the thirteenth revision to the next level.
 Her biggest piece of advice?
 Cut out a lot of the backstory.
 Sounds easy, right?
 It's not.
-Maybe that saga will be the subject of a future post.
-I can title it something really catchy and novel, like Trimming the Fat.
+Maybe that will be the subject of a future post, titled something really catchy and novel, like Trimming the Fat.